Dropbox Capture brings video messaging to the distributed workforce

 Dropbox has announced a trio of new products aimed at the increasingly distributed workforce, with a particular focus on video communication.

-Asynchronous communication — that is, communication that isn’t real-time — is widely regarded as a key cornerstone of remote work.
+Asynchronous communication — that is, communication that isn’t in real time — is widely regarded as a key cornerstone of remote work.
 It enables teams spread across multiple locations and time zones to stay connected while not necessarily being online at the same time.
 Email is perhaps one of the best examples of this, but it’s not ideal for every situation — which is where video comes into play.

-The Zoom boom is well documented, of course, but so is Zoom fatigue — people get burnt out having to do live video calls all the time.
-And that is why Dropbox has lifted the lid on Dropbox Capture, a visual communication tool that enables anyone in a team to share explainer videos or demonstrate what they have to say like they would if they were in the same room.
+The Zoom boom is well-documented, of course, but so is Zoom fatigue — people get burnt out having to do live video calls all the time.
+That’s why Dropbox has lifted the lid on Dropbox Capture, a visual communication tool that enables anyone in a team to share explainer videos or demonstrate what they have to say like they would if they were in the same room.

 Using Dropbox Capture, users can create short video messages, including sharing their screen as part of a presentation.
 It’s all about bringing additional context that would be difficult to convey in email, without having to schedule more virtual meetings.